arielsalminen/responsive-nav.js/README.md

 # Changelog

-`v1.12` (2013-04-10) - Adds touchend listener and stopProganation + prevents ghost click from happening on some Android browsers.
+`v1.13` (2013-04-10) - Adds touchend listener and stopProganation + prevents ghost click from happening on some Android browsers. "tabIndex" setting is being removed.

 `v1.11` (2013-04-09) - Performance optimization, bug fixes and 6 additional usage examples